CrystalReimche/DogOwner/README.md

   * Updating a single dog.
 PUT https://localhost:7092/api/Dog/{id} with the ID of the dog in the url, and the dog json object in the body.
   * Deleting a single dog.
 DELETE https://localhost:7092/api/Dog/{id} with the ID of the dog in the url
 ### Owner
   * Creating a new owner.
-POST https://localhost:7092/api/Owner with a Dog object in the body.
+POST https://localhost:7092/api/Owner with a Owner object in the body.
   * Retrieving all owners.
 GET https://localhost:7092/api/Owner
   * Retrieving a single owner.
 GET https://localhost:7092/api/Owner/{id} with the ID of the owner in the url
   * Updating a single owner.
 PUT https://localhost:7092/api/Owner/{id} with the ID of the owner in the url, and the owner json object in the body.